 What cards are considered for concession pricing?

-We accept Healthcare cards, companion cards, student cards, seniors cards, pension cards, and ADF cards for concessions.
+We accept Services Australia concession cards, companion cards, student cards, seniors cards and ADF cards for concession pricing.

 Where are you?

 We are located in Beechworth, Victoria, approximately 30km (20 mins) east of the Hume Hwy.

 Our exit is just north of the two Wangaratta exits.
 Just follow the Beechworth signs, and when you hit town turn south-east into Camp Street at the only roundabout (if you drive past the Beechworth Bakery a few shops up on the right, immediately after you turn from the roundabout, you've gone the right way).
 If you keep driving straight, without taking any turns, you’ll find us at the top of the hill.
 Once in the asylum grounds, turn left and follow our signs along the curved road around to the Store/Bijou Theatre.